Renewable Energy Corporation: Split

-In 2013, REC announced that it will establish REC Solar as an independently listed company, and REC will continue operating in polysilicon business.
+In 2013, REC announced that it would establish REC Solar as an independently listed company, and REC will continue operating in polysilicon business.
 REC changed its name to REC Silicon in October 2013.
 The splinter company consisted of the silicon manufacturing facilities at Moses Lake, Washington and Butte, Montana and is based in the United States.

 At these plants, REC Silicon produces polysilicon and silane gas for the solar industry and the electronics industry.
 REC Silicon produced 21,405 MT of polysilicon in 2012, and targets a production of 20,000 MT polysilicon in 2013.

+Present day

+In 2023, REC announced the REC@NUS Corporate R&D Laboratory for Next Generation Photovoltaics project with the National University of Singapore.